Aliases for PSMB5 Gene

 GeneCards Summary for PSMB5 Gene

 PSMB5 (Proteasome Subunit Beta 5) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Beta-Adrenergic Signaling.
 GO annotations related to this gene include peptidase activity and threonine-type endopeptidase activity.
 An important paralog of this gene is PSMB11.